pantry/pantry.github.io/core/extending.md

 Pantry.add_client_command(TheSimplestEcho)
 {% endhighlight %}

-The `echo` Command is built into Pantry and can be viewed at [Pantry::Commands::Echo](https://github.com/pantry/pantry/blob/master/lib/pantry/commands/echo.rb).
+That's everything you need to know to build simple Commands in Pantry.
+The Command built here is also available in [Pantry Core](/core) @ [Pantry::Commands::Echo](https://github.com/pantry/pantry/blob/master/lib/pantry/commands/echo.rb).

 ### MultiCommand

-Following principles of good Object Oriented Design, good Commands should do one thing and do it well, but server administration is rarely a simple process.
-For tasks that require multiple tasks, instead of writing more complicated Commands Pantry exposes a special kind of Command, the `Pantry::MultiCommand`, which can call multiple Commands in order, gathering up each Command's response and passing the whole set back to the requester.
-Commands are ordered with the `MultiCommand.performs` method:
+Following principles of good Object Oriented Design, good Commands should do one thing and do it well, but many server administration tasks can require multiple steps.
+For such tasks Pantry exposes a special kind of Command, the `Pantry::MultiCommand`, which will invoke multiple Commands in order, gathering up each Command's `#perform` response and passing the whole set back to the requester.

 {% highlight ruby %}
 class DoStuff < Pantry::MultiCommand